ihsan92UM/Project-work/Programming Guides/programming_setup_Nucleo-U545RE-Q.md

 ![debug](../Graphics/debug.png)

-Click `SWD` interface and `scan` for the Nucleo board then Click `Apply` and `OK`.
+Click `SWD` interface , tick `STLINK S/N` and `Scan` for the Nucleo board then Click `Apply` and `OK`.

-It will now `generate code` or `build` the code before flashing onto the board.
-Once it is done flashing `debug perspective` will open as below
+It will now `generate code` or `build` the code accordingly before flashing onto the board.
+Once it is done flashing `debug perspective` will open as below :

 ![debug window](../Graphics/stm32_debug.png)

-Navigate the Debug window of the Programme from `HAL_Init();` using the debug commands from the Top of the window.
+Navigate the Debug window of the Programme from `HAL_Init();` using the debug commands from the Top of the window :

 ![debug navigation](../Graphics/stm32_debug_window.png)